Man stabbed during party at university chancellor’s home

 STOUGHTON, Mass.
-(AP) — A man was stabbed during an early morning house party at the home of a Massachusetts university chancellor while he was out of town, police said.
+(AP) — Police in Massachusetts say a man has been stabbed during a house party at a university chancellor’s home while he was out of town.

 The stabbing happened early Sunday morning at the Stoughton home of University of Massachusetts Boston chancellor J. Keith Motley.

-The 20-year-old unidentified victim was taken to a Boston hospital.
-His condition was not immediately available.

-“I have learned about an incident that occurred at my residence last night and am very concerned about it as well as the health of the young man who was injured,” Motley said in a statement.
-“I was traveling and not home at the time, but I am returning as quickly as possible so that I can fully understand what happened and respond accordingly.
-I will have more to say at that time,” he said.
+Motley, who has been chancellor for 10 years, released a statement saying in part, “I was traveling and not home at the time, but I am returning as quickly as possible so that I can fully understand what happened and respond accordingly.
+I will have more to say at that time.”
+He says he’s “very concerned” about it as well as the health of the injured man.

+Police say the 20-year-old unidentified victim was taken to a hospital in Boston with serious injuries.
+His condition wasn’t immediately available.

+Neighbors said the street is usually quiet.
+Police say someone called 9-1-1 just before 3 a.m.
+Sunday morning.

-Police have not revealed the circumstances surrounding the stabbing or said whether they have any suspects.
-On Sunday, they urged anyone who attended the house party or has information about what happened to contact investigators.
+Police have not said whether they have any suspects in connection with the stabbing.

 (Copyright (c) 2016 Sunbeam Television.
 The Associated Press contributed to this report.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)